 RECEPTIONS (included) are free to all scholars, fellows, and attendees, and include snacks and beverages.

 READINGS (included) are generally an hour in length, and are a place to celebrate everyone’s work!
 These are free and open to the public.

-Fellowships (for those with at least one published book), Scholarships (for those actively publishing, without a book), Veteran’s Scholarship (open genre, must have some publications and be a current or former member of the Armed Services), The Sundog Books Scholarship (specifically for writers of color actively publishing but without a book)
+Fellowships (for those with at least one published book), Scholarships (for those actively publishing, without a book), Veteran’s Scholarship (open genre, must have some publications and be a current or former member of the Armed Services), The Sundog Books Scholarship (specifically for writers/poets of color actively publishing but without a book)

-APPLY TODAY BY HOVERING OVER THE IMAGES BELOW:
+APPLY TODAY BY CLICKING YOUR SELECTION BELOW:

 Our fellowship/scholarship selection procedures follow the CLMP Contest Code of Ethics:

 CLMP’s community of independent literary publishers believe that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 We believe that intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.
 To that end, we agree to 1) conduct our contests as ethically as possible and to address any unethical behavior on the part of our readers, judges, or editors; 2) to provide clear and specific contest guidelines — defining conflict of interest for all parties involved; and 3) to make the mechanics of our selection process available to the public.
 This Code recognizes that different contest models produce different results, but that each model can be run ethically.
 We have adopted this Code to reinforce our integrity and dedication as a publishing community and to ensure that our contests contribute to a vibrant literary heritage.